Senior Resources » 7 Best Vacation Spots for Seniors with Limited Mobility in 2026

 Advertisement.

-Handicap-accessible hotels: The Hampton Inn Gatlinburg boasts accessible parking and handicap-friendly routes to all their indoor spaces.
+Handicap-accessible hotels: The Hampton Inn Gatlinburg boasts accessible parking and handicap-friendly routes to all its indoor spaces.
 They also welcome service animals!
-Another great option with a convenient location is the Hilton Garden Inn Gatlinburg, which boasts accessible tubs, grab bars, and lowered surfaces!
+Another great option (with a convenient location) is the Hilton Garden Inn Gatlinburg, which has accessible tubs, grab bars, and lowered surfaces!

 Tybee Island, Georgia

-Located about 18 miles from Savannah, this seaside community is the perfect blend of history and modern conveniences.
 If retro beach vibes are your thing, then you’ll want to add Tybee Island to your vacation list.
-Also, Nicholas Sparks fans may be interested to learn that 2010’s The Last Song was filmed at none other than this coastal paradise.
+Nicholas Sparks fans may also be interested to learn that 2010’s The Last Song was filmed at none other than this coastal paradise!

-Why you’ll love it: Tybee Island has a little something for everyone.
+Why you’ll love it: Tybee Island has a little something for everyone!
 History buffs will enjoy the Tybee Island Lighthouse & Museum, which has been a fixture of the island since 1732.
-Theater lovers will be drawn to the iconic Tybee Post Theater.
+Theater lovers, on the other hand, might be drawn to the iconic Tybee Post Theater.
 If you’re into marine biology, then you’ll want to visit the Tybee Island Marine Science Center.
 Best of all, all the attractions we just mentioned are handicap accessible!
-Of course, you should also check out the beautiful beaches while you’re there, too!
-For seniors with mobility issues, the island offers mobi-mats (mobility mats) at several locations along the beach so you can access the beach safely and enjoyably.
+You should also check out the beautiful beaches while you’re there!
+For seniors with mobility issues, the island offers mobi-mats (mobility mats) at several locations along the beach.

 Advertisement.

-Handicap-accessible hotels: Admiral’s Inn on Tybee Island is not only accessible, but it offers free Wi-Fi.
-Additionally, Dunes Inn & Suites – Tybee Island is just three minutes away from the beach and 18 miles from Savannah.
-Palm Peach Tybee also boasts handicap accessibility and non-smoking accommodations.
+Handicap-accessible hotels: Admiral’s Inn on Tybee Island is not only accessible but also offers FREE Wi-Fi.
+The Dunes Inn & Suites – Tybee Island is just three minutes away from the beach and 18 miles from Savannah.
+Palm Peach Tybee also offers handicap accessibility and non-smoking accommodations.

 Niagara Falls State Park, New York

-If you love taking pictures or mental snapshots, you’ll feel right at home at Niagara Falls!
-As America’s oldest state park, Niagara Falls boasts picturesque scenery, breathtaking views, thrilling attractions, and fine dining options.
-Oh, and did we mention it offers an array of wheelchair-accessible attractions?
+If you love taking pictures or mental snapshots, à la Pam and Jim from The Office, you’ll feel right at home at Niagara Falls!
+As America’s oldest state park, Niagara Falls has stunning views, history, and enough natural beauty to make your trip there worth it!
+Oh, and did we mention it also has wheelchair-accessible attractions?

-Why you’ll love it: The Horseshoe Falls provide some of the most spectacular views in all of Niagara Falls State Park, and the tram that takes you there is both wheelchair-accessible and affordable.
-However, it’s important to note that the Horseshoe Falls is on the Canadian side, so you’ll need your passport to visit!
+Why you’ll love it: The Horseshoe Falls have some of the most spectacular views in all of Niagara Falls State Park, and the tram that takes you there is both wheelchair-accessible and affordable.
+Side note: the Horseshoe Falls are on the Canadian side, so you’ll need your passport to visit!
 All but two small platforms at the White Water Walk are handicap-accessible.
 If you love butterflies, you won’t want to miss the Butterfly Conservatory.
-Make sure you wear brightly-colored clothes and perfume or cologne to entice the butterflies to land on you!
-Clifton Hill, christened “the Street of Fun”, has all the family-friendly attractions, dining options, wax museums, and haunted houses to keep you entertained for hours.
+Make sure to wear brightly-colored clothes and perfume or cologne so the butterflies will land on you!
+Clifton Hill, christened “the Street of Fun”, is packed with family-friendly attractions that’ll keep you and your grandkids entertained for hours.
+Like the Movieland Wax Museum and the Great Canadian Midway!

-Handicap-accessible hotels: Situated in downtown Niagara Falls, the DoubleTree by Hilton Hotel has accommodations for disabled guests.
+Handicap-accessible hotels: The DoubleTree by Hilton Hotel has accommodations for disabled guests.
 Another wheelchair-accessible (and affordable) hotel in a convenient location is the Comfort Inn & Suites!

 Advertisement.